Tree Ear or Jelly Ear, Auricularia angiospermarum and Auricularia americana

 Large

+The two species are said to be almost identical.
 Mushroom varying from less than an inch to several inches wide, rubbery, gelatinous-looking, brown, more-or-less round, with wavy edges and large wrinkles, flattened to bowl-shaped, attached by short central stalk.
-With the help of just a little imagination it does look like a misshapen ear growing out of a decaying log, stick or stump, giving rise to both the common and scientific names (auricula is Latin for little ear).
+A. angiospermarum grows on dead wood of deciduous trees, while A. americana grows on dead wood of conifers.
+Since the wood is dead and decayintg, it is often difficult to determine the wood substrate, and thus the species.
+In either case, with the help of just a little imagination the mushroom does look like a misshapen ear growing out of a decaying log, stick or stump, giving rise to both the common and genus names (auricula is Latin for little ear).
 The fertile surface, from which the spores are released, is usually pointing downward and is smooth and shiny, while the sterile back surface is somewhat whitened and downy.
 Fruits spring to fall, especially after a period of wet weather.
 The fruiting body can persist between wet periods by drying up and becoming small, dark and hard, as in the picture at bottom right.

 Small, from side